-- Must bring to the farmer's attention any concerns for health and safety.
+- Must bring health and safety concerns to the farmer's attention.

 - Should ask for a tour of the farm prior to commencing work.

 - Should clearly understand who their supervisor is (e.g., If multiple family members are involved in the farming operation, who does the worker answer to?).

 - Should ask questions to ensure they understand safe work procedures before proceeding and ask what PPE is required.

 - Should clearly understand the communication plan (e.g., work progress checks, employer assistance and availability).

 - May ask if the employer has insurance coverage.

 - The Ministry of Labour Relations and Workplace Safety's Farm Safety Program provides advice about training, clarifies employer and worker roles and responsibilities, and identifies common workplace hazards on the farm.